mananvadher1/laravel_semantic_search/README.md

 ---

-## 📥 Import Excel Categories
+## 📥 Import Categories from Excel

-Place your `categories.xlsx` file inside:
+Place your `categories.xlsx` file here:

 ```
 storage/app/categories.xlsx
 ```

-Then run the import command:
+Run the Artisan import command:

 ```bash
 php artisan import:categories
 ```

-This command will:
+This will:

-* Import all categories from the Excel file
+- Import all categories from the Excel file
-* Generate vector embeddings
+- Generate AI vector embeddings
-* Store everything in the `categories` table
+- Store everything in the `categories` table

 ---

-## 🔍 Semantic Search UI
+## 🔍 Using the Semantic Search UI

-Serve the app locally:
+Start the development server:

 ```bash
 php artisan serve